MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionInstance.md

 Returns the object of created connector instance.

-In case of error, we can capture the error response as following:
+In case of an error, we can capture the error response as follows:

 * Hold the cmdlet output in a variable: `$result=<CMDLET>`